 Winners from the fair will qualify to participate in the Massachusetts State Science & Engineering Fair at the Massachusetts Institute of Technology from May 2 to 4.

 Many of the projects presented Thursday, like that of Taconic High School sophomore Zoia Zahid, were the result of individual interests.
-Zahid's project, which tested soil samples from Pittsfield's Allendale Elementary School for PCBs, combined an interest in cleaning polluted land and the safety of
+Zahid's project, which tested soil samples from Pittsfield's Allendale Elementary School for PCBs, combined an interest in cleaning polluted land and the safety of her younger siblings.

 "My samples, from three different sites at the school, came back at less the 50 parts per million, which falls in what is considered to be a ‘safe' range," she said.
 "But what I did find is that the samples all came back in a range that was higher than the 2 parts per million reported in 2007.
 It's caused me to question how long we will need to keep cleaning this soil and if there is a better way than digging it up and cleaning it every eight years or so."

 Mohawk Trail Regional freshman Amar Abbatiello's project was inspired by his passion for longboarding -- a form of skateboarding.
 His project explored the best material to create a ‘puck' -- a disc attached to a glove and used for turning.

 "I found that different materials were better for different styles of longboarding," he said.
 "In the future, I'd like to buy some more ultra-high molecular weight polyethylene, which is used in most store-bought puck gloves, and melt it with the plastic found in a cutting board.
 I'd like to experiment and find a mix of those two components that creates a puck that is as slippery as a cutting board, but as durable as my control [store-bought glove]."

 - Effects of an Administrator's Prosody on Autistic Children: Shannon Boley, Westfield High School